 Sliding glass door tracks probably aren't the first spots you'd think to clean, but you'll appreciate having done it before the outdoor entertaining season gets into full swing.
 Smallin suggests scrubbing the tracks with an old, dry toothbrush to loosen debris, then using your vacuum hose to remove it.
 Finish with a wet sponge.

-Spring cleaning is an opportunity to address those surfaces you overlook on a daily basis, but once a year, give your baseboards, door frames, and walls a good scrub-down.
+Spring cleaning is an opportunity to address those surfaces you overlook on a daily basis.
+Once a year, give your baseboards, door frames, and walls a good thorough cleaning.
 Wash them with a sponge and a squirt of dishwashing liquid mixed in a bucket of warm water.

 To maintain a new carpet's warranty, you may need to have it cleaned professionally every 12-18 months, Smallin says.
-Otherwise, you can do it yourself by renting a deep cleaner or buying a professional-style model designed for home use.
+Otherwise, you can tackle DIY carpet cleaning by renting a deep cleaner or buying a professional-style model designed for home use.
 Follow the directions for mixing the cleaning solution, rinsing, and drying carefully to ensure you get the best clean.

-Grab a partner and move your sofa and chairs, roll up area rugs, then vacuum the floors.
-Move your kitchen appliances away from the wall as much as you can.
-"In some cases you can pull them out enough that a vacuum hose will reach," Smallin says.
+Grab a partner to help you move your sofa and chairs and roll up area rugs before vacuuming the floors.
+Move kitchen appliances away from the wall as much as you can.
+"In some cases, you can pull them out enough that a vacuum hose will reach," Smallin says.

 Restore smooth leather with an upholstery cleaner and conditioner.
 Use a suede brush to perk up nubuck leather.
 For wood furniture, use Smallin's recipe to make your own all-natural cleaner and polish: Mix 1/2 teaspoon of olive oil and 1/2 cup of vinegar or lemon juice in a plastic spray bottle; shake well and spray onto a microfiber cloth.